A Brief Introduction to Fréchet Derivative

 We say that $\lambda$ is the derivative of $f$ at $x$, which will be denoted by $Df(x)$ or $f’(x)$.
 Notice that $\lambda \in L(\mathbf{E},\mathbf{F})$.
 If $f$ is differentiable at every point of $f$, then $f’$ is a map given by

 The definition above doesn’t go too far from real functions defined on the real axis.
-Now we are assuming that both $\mathbf{E}$ and $\mathbf{F}$ are merely topological vector spaces, and still we can get the definition of Fréchet derivative (generalized).
+Now we are assuming that both $\mathbf{E}$ and $\mathbf{F}$ are merely topological vector spaces, and still we can get the definition of Fréchet derivative (generalised).

 Let $\varphi$ be a mapping of a neighborhood of $0$ of $\mathbf{E}$ into $\mathbf{F}$.
-We say that $\varphi$ is tangent to $0$ if given a neighborhood $W$ of $0$ in $\mathbf{F}$, there exists a neighborhood $V$ of $0$ in $\mathbf{E}$ such that
+We say that $\varphi$ is tangent to $0$ if given a neighbourhood $W$ of $0$ in $\mathbf{F}$, there exists a neighbourhood $V$ of $0$ in $\mathbf{E}$ such that

-for some function of $o(t)$.
+for some real function of $o(t)$.
 For example, if both $\mathbf{E}$ and $\mathbf{F}$ are normed (not have to be Banach), then we get a usual condition by

 where $\lim_{\lVert x \rVert \to 0}\psi(x)=0$.